How to Travel in Iceland: The Top 5 Do's and Don'ts

 - See also: Best Guide to Rental Car Sizes in Iceland

-It's also crucial to know what type of car you need and where to stay.
+Another crucial thing to know before going to Iceland is what type of car you need.
 For example, if you're planning to visit the Highlands, you’ll need a proper 4x4 rental vehicle, and this is only possible during the summer.
 Understanding these details in advance is key to making the most of your time in Iceland.

 The number of days you have will also shape your itinerary.
 By researching Iceland's many waterfalls, glaciers, coastlines, and activities, you can determine how much time you’ll need to fully enjoy your trip.
 The more prepared you are, the smoother and more fulfilling your Icelandic adventure will be!